Drive sales on autopilot with ecommerce-focused featuresSee Features

-Even from the analysis of 2 billion campaigns over 2018, we found that businesses using several channels as the means of their omnichannel campaigns earned a 250% higher purchase rate and 90% increase in customer retention.
+Even from the analysis of 135,000 campaigns sent in 2021, we found that businesses using several channels as the means of their omnichannel campaigns earned a 494% higher order rate than single-channel campaigns.

 People can now instantly pay with their mobile wallets without having to enter their card details.
 A click or two is sufficient to make the checkout process seamless—this is what popular payment options like Apple Pay, Google Pay, Amazon Pay, PayPal’s One-Touch, and Visa Checkout help users do.